Minitte/-RoR2_Plugin_CustomDamageNumber_thunderstore/README.md

 Allows you to change damage number's appearance:
 - Texture
+- Separate texture for critical hits
 - Size
 - Lifetime/duration
 - Movement
-- Toggle a custom material/shader to supports 11 digit damage numbers
+- Max digits

 Settings can be adjusted from the config file.
 (Risk of Rain 2/BepInEX/config/com.Minitte.CustomDamageNumbers.cfg)
 @Minitte on the Risk of Rain 2 modding discord if you need something.

 ## Installation